Extended Auto Warranty Questions

 Most normal wear and tear items (consumable items) such as belts, hoses, windshield wipers and brake pads are never covered on auto warranties.
 You can get added perks such as travel reimbursement, roadside assistance and travel lodging.
 Make sure you ask and understand what all is included when selecting a warranty.

-Read AutoCheatSheet.com's article on how to select an extended auto warranty click here.
+Read my article on how to select an extended warranty to learn more on how to choose the right vehicle protection for you.

 Can I get a warranty if my factory warranty is expired?